SubhrajitSain/5chan-vercel/README.md

 # 5chan
 For real.

-Latest source code for 5chan.
+Latest source code for 5chan hosted on Vercel.

 ## Contributions:
 For contribution request please contact ANW on [discord](https://discord.com/users/1132513905898434600).